lssfau/ExaStencils/Documentation/ExaSlang4.md

 *target* must be the name of a previously declared variable.

 If Knowledge.experimental_trimBoundsForReductionLoops is enabled, iteration spaces are adapted such that duplicate points are only handled on one fragment.
-This prevents adding the contibution of the same duplicate point mulitple times.
+This prevents adding the contribution of the same duplicate point multiple times.

 #### Example
 <pre>